ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_manticoin.md

     * Move the spawn point object around wherever you'd like in the world.

-    * If you can't see the spawn point, remember you can toggle gizmo visibility by pressing <kbd>V</kbd>.
+    * If you can't see the spawn point, remember you can toggle gizmo visibility by pressing ++V++.

 Alright, awesome!